Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 Bob, I would not presume to be able to sum up what you were saying going into the break.

-So here's your opportunity to once again succinctly uh make your statement and ask your question, then I'll let Mark uh respond, and then we've got to move on.
+So here's your opportunity to once again succinctly make your statement and ask your question.

 Sure.

-That's the main thing, to preserve and protect it, that we realized that they realized that men could not be trusted with power, and because we would always abuse it, you or I or you know, so on.
+That we realized that they realized that men could not be trusted with power because we would always abuse it, you or I or so on.

 And that so that's the first thing.

-Basically for the rich.
+Basically, for the rich.

-So Mark, I'd like you to enjoy yourself.
+So, Mark, I'd like you to enjoy yourself.

-But a Belgian financial clearinghouse is not covered by the United States Constitution.
+Yes, there are constitutional issues involved when you're prosecuting a war, but a Belgian financial clearinghouse is not covered by the United States Constitution.

 I happen to think that's slightly ridiculous.

-But when somebody uh wires money from a bank in the United Arab Emirates to a bank in London through a Belgian clearinghouse, and for you to claim that the founders of the United States would have been opposed to that, that's just cloud cuckoo land.
+But when somebody wires money from a bank in the United Arab Emirates to a bank in London through a Belgian clearinghouse, and for you to claim that the founders of the United States would have been opposed to that, that's just cloud cuckoo land.

 If you can't do that, then you can't do anything.